 J.B. is currently in his 15th year as the Head Women's Coach at Regis University in Denver, CO.
 He is also the Co-Director of the Regis Soccer Academy.
 In addition to having coached a number of girl's club squads, Belzer has also spent time with several boy's and girl's Olympic Development Program (ODP) teams.
 From 1998 to 2001, Belzer served as the Chair on the NCAA II Midwest Regional Rankings Committee and was the National Chair in 2001.
 Belzer holds both an USC Premier Diploma and a US Soccer National "A" License.
 Belzer enters his 19th season at the helm if Regis University in 2014 with the 10th most wins in NCAA Division II history.
 Coach Belzer has more than 250 wins and guided the Rangers to five consecutive NCAA Division II Tournament appearances from 2008-2012, a first in Regis history.

-As a player Freddy was standout at Regis University from 1993-97, Delgado began his coaching career at his alma mater, where in four years as an assistant coach (1997-2001) he helped guide the women's program to the 1999 Rocky Mountain Athletic Conference regular-season championship and a conference tournament title in 2000.
-During his time at Regis, Delgado also served on staff of the Colorado Olympic Development Program from 1997-2001.
+As a player Freddy was standout at Regis University from 1993-97, Delgado began his coaching career at his alma mater, wherein four years as an assistant coach (1997-2001) he helped guide the women's program to the 1999 Rocky Mountain Athletic Conference regular-season championship and a conference tournament title in 2000.
+During his time at Regis, Delgado also served on the staff of the Colorado Olympic Development Program from 1997-2001.

 Assistant Women’s Coach at the University of Colorado at Boulder and the team’s coordinator of performance analysis and camp operations.
 Formerly Coach Kelly was the Assistant Women’s Coach at Colorado State University and Regis University.